ChironUpgrades/skr_v2/README.md

 ## TFT

-The stock LCD was giving too much problems, the SKR 2.0 doesn't have a beeper pin in the TFT slot meaning the LCD would need a review and additional work which is not worth.
+The stock LCD was giving too much problems, the SKR 2.0 doesn't have a beeper pin in the TFT slot meaning the LCD would need a review and additional work which is not worth.<br />
 This firmware version works with a BTT TFT35 E3 V3.0 LCD.

 ## HOTEND/EXTRUDER